robertorcosta/azure-docs.pt-br/articles/iot-dps/concepts-device.md

 ## <a name="device-id"></a>Id do Dispositivo

 A ID do dispositivo é a ID como ela aparece no Hub IoT.
 A ID do dispositivo desejada pode ser definida na entrada do registro, mas sua definição não é necessária.
+A configuração da ID de dispositivo desejada só tem suporte em registros individuais.
 Se nenhuma ID de dispositivo desejada for especificada na lista de registro, a ID do registro será usada como a ID do dispositivo ao registrar o dispositivo.
 Saiba mais sobre as [IDs de dispositivo do Hub IoT](../iot-hub/iot-hub-devguide-identity-registry.md).

 ## <a name="id-scope"></a>Escopo da ID